You are probably like most people and want to control your money, rather than have it control you.

 - A bills account for all the bill payments for that month

-- A future fund
+- A goals account for planned future expenses

 The investment account should include amounts you use to repay and reduce your debt.